 Affiliated with the United Way and National Urban League, the Houston Area Urban League (HAUL) provides social services and programs to more than 10,000 economically disadvantaged residents including housing, workforce training, youth development, health and wellness initiatives and their entrepreneurship center.

-In providing these services to those who need them most, Robinson hopes to inspire more inclusion and greater unity in the Houston area.
+In providing these services to those who need them most, Robinson hopes to inspire greater unity in the Houston area.
 “One of the things we’ve worked on is closing the equality gap… Certain communities, certain individuals and organizations, need more support than others to be on par,” says Robinson of his work with HAUL.
-“If we can start to look at the greater good and being more inclusive and helpful to others, it would be good for all of us in the long run.”
+“If we can start to look at the greater good and be more helpful to others, it would be good for all of us in the long run.”

 Moving forward, Robinson hopes to spread awareness and connect more residents with vital services and programs including housing assistance, job placement, foreclosure avoidance, tax filing and even civic engagement.
 “We hope to serve 12,000 clients, because it’s important to the people, it gives them a chance to get back on track or to keep from heading down the wrong path.”